-Alison Sellar, Founder and CEO of activpayroll, launched the business in 2001, after becoming a partner in her family accountancy firm and running the payroll department.
+Alison Sellar, Founder of activpayroll, launched the business in 2001, after becoming a partner in her family accountancy firm and running the payroll department.
 It was agreed Alison would launch a separate company, activpayroll, which began as a local Aberdeen firm specialising in payroll for the oil and gas industry.
 Nearly 20 years on and now operating in over 150 countries, activpayroll is filling a distinct gap in the market for global payroll, expatriate mobility solutions, HR services and online people management tools.
 An active philanthropist who has cycled and skied thousands of miles to raise funds for various charities, Alison was awarded an OBE in 2018.

 With the business moving in the right direction, private equity was initially far from top of Alison’s agenda.
 But as international expansion continued and the opportunity to scale became clear, it was also evident that an external injection would be critical to take the business to its crucial next phase.

 activpayroll’s model had proven so successful that it grabbed the attention of a number of private equity firms for over four years before the deal with Tenzing was signed.
 When Alison and her team felt it was the right time to make the jump, Tenzing stood out as “the right cultural fit for us.
 That was more important than the money.”

 Together, “we haven’t even scratched the surface yet”, Alison adds, with lots more mileage still to be generated from the business’ potential.